by Wolfgang Corcoran-Mathe

 This section is informational.

 Each library is tied to a specific generation mechanism; import the library that provides the one you want.
-There is no other mechanism in this specification for choosing between random-number-generation algorithms.
+There is no other mechanism in this specification for choosing between random-number generators.

 No means is provided here for getting floats, arbitrary integers, or other data out of random ports.
 This is left to a higher-level library, similar to SRFI 194, which can transform the binary output of a random port into values of other types.